 Chocolate Chip Cookies Recipe.
 The Best Rolled Sugar Cookies Recipe.
 One-Pan Dark Chocolate Chunk Skillet Cookie.
 Deep-Dish Chocolate Chip Cookie for One.
 By Lauren Zembron, on July 20th, 2012 I know, I know… it seems as though I’ve been posting sweet recipe after sweet recipe (with a little something cheesy thrown in); but you see, after what seemed like a long time during which sweets were unappealing during my first trimester, (what can I say, pregnancy does some strange things to your body!)

 I love recipes that make me feel like I can get away with eating something sweet first thing in the morning.
 These banana bread cookies do the trick!
 Combining my own love for banana bread and the addition of chocolate chunks, these cookies are soft and cake like, much like the bread.
 They are perfect for enjoying with a cup of coffee in the morning, as a afternoon snack or the perfect dessert.
 They are a great excuse to eat a cookie any time of day.
 And with oatmeal and bananas, I feel just a little less guilty indulging in them!
 White Lily was kind enough to send me some of their flour to test out and I found this recipe while looking over the recipes on their site.
 (Watch for a fun giveaway to come soon, courtesy of White Lily flour!)

 After baking and cooling, the texture becomes cakey and soft and they nearly melt in your mouth with their peanut buttery sweetness.
 I am surprised by how much I love these babies, since I am such a huge fan of my other favorites.
 Peace out.
 One Year Ago: Blue Cheese and Cheddar Scalloped PotatoesTwo Years Ago: Cookie Dough Truffles Peanut Butter Chocolate Chip Cookies Ingredients Directions Preheat the oven to 350 degrees.
 Recipe Source: My Kitchen Cafe.
-Reese’s Pieces Chocolate Peanut Butter Cookies — Kohler Created I asked Neil to pick up some chocolate chips on his last trip to the grocery store and he came home with a big bag of Reese’s Pieces instead.
+Reese’s Pieces Chocolate Peanut Butter Cookies — Kohler Created.
+I asked Neil to pick up some chocolate chips on his last trip to the grocery store and he came home with a big bag of Reese’s Pieces instead.
 I was over the moon!
 They were always my favorite candy as a child because E.T. ate them and I loved that movie.
 For whatever reason they weren’t carried by our local grocer, except during Halloween, so I permanently associate them with Halloween and Fall.

-Because Neil and I are beyond over this insanely hot weather, I thought I’d tempt cooler Fall temperatures with a double helping of chocolate and peanut butter in cookie form.
-Ingredients:
+Now…the topping!
+1. 2.
+3. 4.
+5. (This step is sort of delicate – and can be painful, what with the hot caramel and all – so be careful.
+6. 7.
+The Most Popular Cookie Recipe On The Internet.
 Leave it to the New York Times.
 For years thousands of bakers have started a seemingly endless quest for the perfect chocolate chip cookie and then one day the New York Times comes along and tells us all what it is.
 Well, I suppose the New York Times is a newspaper and finding the secret to making the most delicious rendition of this beloved cookie is news…But, isn’t this whole perfect chocolate chip cookie quest a matter of opinion?